mootools/mootools-more/Docs/Core/Depender.md

 * loadedScripts - (*array*) This is a list of scripts already loaded into the document.
 By default, it is an array of the scripts on which Depender depends (*Core*, *Browser*, *Array*, *String*, *Function*, *Number*, *Hash*, *Element*, *Event*, *Element.Event*, *Class*, *Class.Extras*, *Request*, *JSON*, *Request.JSON*, *More*, and *Depender*).
 * loadedSources - (*array*) An array of lib keys that are loaded in their entirety.
 For example, if your libs.json object has a definition for 'mootools-core' and you have all of core loaded, you can just define *loadedLibs: ['mootools-core']* and all the files in that source will be marked as having been loaded.
 * noCache - (*boolean*) this setting is passed along to [Request][] to prevent caching.
 This is useful in development where scripts are changing often but should be left disabled for production.
 Defaults to *false*.
+* useRequest - (*boolean*) if *true* (the default), scripts are loaded with [Request][] and evaluated.
+If *false*, script tags are injected into the document.head.
+The advantage of using [Request][] is that the requests are asynchronous, so other activities are not blocked.
+The downside to using [Request][] is that errors in your external script files are hard to find (as there is no line number reported) and the scripts *must* be on the same domain as your web app.

 ### Events